-Early retirees can miss out on thousands in Social Security benefits because they don't know the rules.
-Below are four things you should know about early retirement and Social Security.
+Early retirees can miss out on thousands of dollars in Social Security benefits, because they don't know or understand the rules.
+There are four important things you should know about how early retirement can affect your Social Security benefits.

-The amount it says you will get at 66 or 67 assumes you work until age 66 or 67.
-This means if you take early retirement your benefits are likely to be less than what you see on your statement.
+The amount of benefits that your statement says you will get at age 66 or 67 assumes that you will work until your 66th or 67th birthday.
+This means that if you take early retirement, your benefits are likely to be less than what you see on your statement.

-Social Security benefits are calculated based on your highest thirty-five years of work history, with the highest 35 determined after each year of work has been indexed for inflation.
-If you take early retirement and you do not have a full thirty-five years of work history, your Social Security benefits may be lower than if you were to continue to work for a longer time period.
+Social Security benefits are calculated based on your highest 35 years of work history, with the highest 35 determined after each year of work has been indexed for inflation.
+If you take early retirement, and you do not have a full 35 years of work history, your Social Security benefits may be lower than if you were to continue to work for a longer time period.

-Even if you retire early, be cautious about taking Social Security at age 62 without doing an analysis first.
-In many cases, it is better to find other sources of funds to use in early retirement so that you delay the start of your benefits.
-This can help protect you from running out of money later in life.
+Even if you retire early, be careful about taking your Social Security benefits at age 62 without doing an analysis first.
+In many cases, it is better to find other sources of funds to finance your early retirement so you can delay the start of your Social Security benefits.
+That can help protect you from running out of money later in life.

-This is particularly important for married couples who want to make sure their surviving spouse gets a larger benefit once you are gone.
-The highest monthly benefit between the two of you is what will become the survivor benefit amount when one of you passes—at that point, you'll only get that higher benefit amount - not both amounts.
+The highest monthly benefit between you and your spouse is what will become the survivor benefit amount when one of you passes—at that point, you'll only get that higher benefit amount, not both amounts.

 Some pension plans offer a larger initial monthly benefit when you take early retirement; the pension benefit then automatically goes down when you become eligible to draw on Social Security.
 If you are not aware of this, you may think you will get your full pension benefit plus Social Security.

-Not all pensions work this way, so attend all classes or seminars offered by your employer so you fully understand your pension and health benefits prior to taking early retirement.
-Ask plenty of questions, and set a one-on-one appointment with a benefits advisor or HR (human resources) person if you can.
+Not all pensions work this way, so attend all classes or seminars offered by your employer to make sure you fully understand your pension and health benefits prior to taking early retirement.
+Ask plenty of questions, and set up a one-on-one appointment with a benefits advisor or HR (human resources) person if you can.

-In addition, if you worked in education or for the state or a government entity, be aware when you do begin your Social Security benefits they may be less than what your statement shows due to something called the Windfall Elimination Provision and/or the Government Pension Offset.
-This impacted my mother, who was a teacher for 43 years.
+If you worked in education or for the state or a government entity, be aware when you do begin your Social Security benefits that they may be less than what your statement shows, due to something called the "windfall elimination provision" or the "government pension offset."

-She expected to get her pension plus $1,300 a month in Social Security.
-She was shocked when she learned her Social Security would be less than $300 a month due to the Government Pension Offset that applies if you get a pension for years of work where you were not covered under the Social Security system.
+For example, suppose your neighbor Lois worked as a teacher for 43 years, and in retirement she expects to get her pension plus $1,300 per month in Social Security.
+She will be shocked when she learns that her Social Security will be less than $300 per month due to the government pension offset that applies if she gets a pension for years of work where she was not covered under the Social Security system.